jtv/libpqxx/BUILDING-cmake.md

 Quick start
 -----------

-If you just wawnt to get it built and installed quickly, run `cmake` from the root of the libpqxx source tree.
+If you just want to get it built and installed quickly, run `cmake` from the root of the libpqxx source tree.
 This configures your build.

 Then compile libpqxx by running: